cwchentw/lightweight-cms/content/reference/project-structure.md

 ## *content* Directory

 *content* directory stores site posts.
-In mdcms repository, this directory hoards live documentation of mdcms.
+In Lightweight CMS repository, this directory hoards live documentation of Lightweight CMS.

-If you don't need to update your mdcms snapshot, you may safely delete all sample posts in *content* directory, adding your own.
-In contrary, if you are going to update your mdcms repo, see [this article](/howto/how-to-upgrade-mdcms/) for more information.
+If you don't need to update your Lightweight CMS snapshot, you may safely delete all sample posts in *content* directory, adding your own.
+In contrary, if you are going to update your Lightweight CMS repo, see [this article](/howto/how-to-upgrade-mdcms/) for more information.

 ## *setting.php* and *config* Directory

 *config* directory stores site settings.
-We split mdcms settings into multiple PHP scripts for easier management. *setting.php* works as a loader to those settings.
+We split Lightweight CMS settings into multiple PHP scripts for easier management. *setting.php* works as a loader to those settings.

 ## *themes* Directory

-*themes* directory saves theme(s) for mdcms.
-There is at least one *default* theme for mdcms users.
+*themes* directory saves theme(s) for Lightweight CMS.
+There is at least one *default* theme for Lightweight CMS users.
 If you want to create or modify your own theme, see [this article](/howto/how-to-create-mdcms-theme/).

 ## *plugins* Directory

-*plugins* directory saves plugin(s) for mdcms.
+*plugins* directory saves plugin(s) for Lightweight CMS.
 Currently, there is no plugin inside.
 We and community contributors will add more in the future.

 ## *static* Directory